 NOTE: If you don’t have an art website (or your current website isn’t easy to use) there are many options available to you.
 EmptyEasel’s Simple Artist Websites is one such option.

 8. Wait for “connections” to turn into customers

 In my experience, if you can get people to connect with your work—get them “hooked”—then it can be just a question of having patience.
 At some point, they are very likely to invest in you.
 It could be a $100 print, it could be a $1000 painting, or it could be a place in one of your workshops.
 The challenge is to create something that someone just can’t walk away from!

 I sold 2 paintings this week to a collector that saw my work for the first time about 2 years ago at an art fair.
 She was very taken by some of my work and let me know before she left.
 She had connected with it, she had seen something in it that made her stop and want to find out more.
 All I did was take her contact details and give her one of my cards.

 Throughout the intervening two years, she came to some more of my exhibitions and would regularly visit my website to see what I was working on.
 Last week she emailed me to say that she wanted to come to the studio to buy something.
 And so I sold 2 paintings.
 The sale took two years to happen but the connection was made the very first time I met her at the art fair.

 9. Nurture your customers

-Your customers, your clients, your collectors—the people who invest in your work and in your career—are the most important people you will deal with in the course of your career.
+Your customers, your clients, your collectors—the people who invest in your work and your career—are the most important people you will deal with.

 Put your customers first, not the galleries, not the media, not the art community—and let them know they are your top priority.
 As with all businesses your existing customers are where most of your new business will come from, whether through new sales, recommendations, the championing of your work, or just introducing your work to new people.